Contents

 Video annotation is more complex and nuanced than image annotation and usually needs specific tools to handle native video file formats.

 Videos include more layers of data, and with the right video annotation tools, you ensure labels are correctly applied from one frame to the next.
-In some cases, an object might be partially obscured or contains occlusions, and an AI-based tool is needed to apply the right labels to those frames.
+Sometimes, an object might be partially obscured or contain occlusions, and an AI-based tool is needed to apply the right labels to those frames.

 For more information, check out our guide on the 5 features you need in a video annotation tool.